-Diabetes causes high levels of glucose in your blood.
-This is because of a problem with a hormone your pancreas produces called insulin.
-Insulin is responsible for moving glucose (a type of sugar) from your bloodstream and into the cells of your body for energy.
-If there little or no insulin being produced, or your body has become resistant to insulin, glucose stays in the bloodstream and can’t move across to your cells to give them energy to work properly.
+Diabetes is a condition that causes high levels of glucose (a type of sugar) in your blood.
+This is because of a problem with a hormone called insulin your pancreas produces.
+Insulin moves glucose from your bloodstream and into the cells of your body for energy.
+If your body doesn't make enough insulin or can't use the insulin it makes, glucose stays in the bloodstream and can’t move across into your cells to give them energy to work properly.

-Type one diabetes happens when your body cannot make insulin.
+Type 1 diabetes happens when your body cannot make insulin.
 This type most commonly affects children and young adults, and is a result of your body’s immune system attacking the cells that produce insulin in the pancreas.
 1 in 10 people with diabetes are Type 1.

-Type two diabetes occurs when your pancreas isn’t producing enough insulin or your body has become resistant to the insulin it’s producing.
-Type two diabetes is much more common than type 1 and tends to develop gradually as people get older – usually after the age of 40, but more and more people every year are being diagnosed at a much younger age.
+Type 2 diabetes is much more common than Type 1 and tends to develop gradually as people get older – usually after the age of 40.
+But more and more people every year are being diagnosed at a much younger age.

 It's closely linked with:

 - being overweight, especially if you carry weight around your middle

 - a family history of Type 2 diabetes.